BlueContext/Domus/content/recipes/starters/cheese-straws.md

   main:
     parent: starters
 title: Cheese Straws
+serves:
+summary: An old southern classic for a reason – these are just plain good.
+The dough freezes beautifully when wrapped tightly in plastic wrap.
 categories:
 - Hors d'oeuvres
 ---

-## Introduction

-An old southern classic for a reason – these are just plain good.
-The dough freezes beautifully when wrapped tightly in plastic wrap.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">